felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 -dpsw 	Password for Decred/Siacoin/Lbry/Pascal pool.

 -di 	GPU indexes, default is all available GPUs.
 For example, if you have four GPUs "-di 02" will enable only first and third GPUs (#0 and #2).
-	Use "-di detect" value to detect correct GPU order for temperatures management (requires non-zero "-tt" option); note that it will not work properly if you do not want to assign all GPUs to miner.
+	Use "-di detect" value to detect correct GPU order for temperatures management (requires non-zero "-tt" option); note that it will not work properly if you do not want to assign all GPUs to miner (add "-gmap" option to fix it).
 	You can also turn on/off cards in runtime with "0"..."9" keys and check current statistics with "s" key.

 -gser	this setting can improve stability on multi-GPU systems if miner hangs during startup.
 It serializes GPUs initalization routines.
 Use "-gser 1" to serailize some of routines and "-gser 2" to serialize all routines.